pluralsight/guides/in-review/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 Sauce Labs solves this problem by automating cross-browser testing in the cloud, starting virtual machines (in parallel if required) to test in more than [700 OS/browser combinations](https://wiki.saucelabs.com/display/DOCS/Supported+Browsers+and+Operating+Systems+for+the+Web+Interface).

-The only downside is that the execution of the tests can become slow, since it's not the same to test locally than to communicate with remote browsers.
+The only downside is that the execution of the tests can become slow, since testing locally is not the same as communicating with remote browsers.

-However, all of its features outweigh this problem.
-Other companies that offer similar services are [BrowserStack](https://www.browserstack.com) and [Xamarin Test Cloud](https://www.xamarin.com/test-cloud).
+However, all of its other features make this issue somewhat negligible, at least for the time being.
+If you are interested, some other companies that offer similar services are [BrowserStack](https://www.browserstack.com) and [Xamarin Test Cloud](https://www.xamarin.com/test-cloud).

 There's a [Github repo with some example scripts](https://github.com/saucelabs-sample-scripts/Java-Selenium) for how to run Java-based Selenium tests with Sauce Labs.
 For example, here's a basic (hello world style) Sauce Labs test:

 ```java
 import org.openqa.selenium.WebDriver;
 import org.openqa.selenium.remote.DesiredCapabilities;